mekkiseghier/streamx/README.md

 This library includes **parameterized, index-aware functional interfaces**
 to cover what Java’s standard `Function`, `Consumer`, and `Predicate` don’t —
-in addition to math/logic functions for integers, doubles, booleans from 1 to 8.
+Also includes math/logic functions for int, double, and boolean types (1 to 8 arguments)

 ### ✅ Why?

-Java doesn’t support:
+Java lacks:

-- Functional interfaces with more than 2 arguments
+Functional interfaces with more than 2 parameters

-- Index-awareness
+Index-awareness in lambdas

-We solve that with ready-to-use, fully typed interfaces.
+This library solves both, with fully typed and reusable interfaces.

 ---